xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-ks.md

 > Requirements:
 > * You have configured a mail server, an email template, and a default recipient list in **Project > Settings > Email**.
 To learn more about configuring email settings, you can refer to this document: [Email settings](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#emails-settings).

-Katalon allows you to add an additional list of recipients to recieve reports in a specific dynamic test suite.
+Katalon allows you to add an additional list of recipients to receive reports in a specific dynamic test suite.
 To do so, in the **Mail Recipients** text field, input the email that you want to send the reports to.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/email.png" alt="email recipients" width=70%>